 As a member of the United States Senate, Cortez Masto has taken her fight for working Nevadans to Washington, D.C.

-Her position on five Senate Committees allows her to continue to advocate for the issues that matter most to Nevadans.
-She sits on the Committee on Finance; the Committee on Banking, Housing, and Urban Affairs; the Committee on Energy and Natural Resources; the Committee on Rules and Administration; and the Committee on Indian Affairs.
-Cortez Masto currently serves as the Ranking Member of the Economic Policy Subcommittee of the U.S. Senate Committee on Banking, Housing, and Urban Affairs; and the Ranking Member of the Water and Power Subcommittee of the Energy and Natural Resources Committee.
+Her position on four Senate Committees allows her to continue to advocate for the issues that matter most to Nevadans.
+She sits on the Committee on Finance; the Committee on Banking, Housing, and Urban Affairs; the Committee on Energy and Natural Resources; and the Committee on Indian Affairs.
+Cortez Masto currently serves as the chair of the Energy and Natural Resources Committee’s Public Lands, Forests, and Mining Subcommittee.

 Senator Cortez Masto is working to repair our broken immigration system and protect hardworking families.
 She is a cosponsor of the DREAM Act and a fervent supporter of comprehensive immigration reform.

-Cortez Masto believes that all Americans have the right to affordable, quality health care.
-She has been a strong advocate in the Senate for strengthening our healthcare system and for protecting Medicare and Medicaid.
-In response to provider shortages in rural communities that could affect the healthcare coverage of nearly 8,000 Nevadans, Cortez Masto cosponsored the Marketplace Certainty Act to stabilize the healthcare markets, lower premiums for consumers and prevent insurers from leaving rural counties.
-Senator Cortez Masto is also a proud cosponsor of the following legislation to improve healthcare for Nevadans: Medicare-X Choice Act, a bill to create a Medicare-based public option; Empowering Medicare Seniors to Negotiate Drug Prices, a bill to authorize HHS to negotiate drug prices to protect seniors from exploitation; Rural Hospital Access Act, a bill to support and protect rural hospitals by extending a key Medicare program for low-volume hospitals; and the Resident Physician Shortage Act, a bill to address the medical provider shortage in rural areas and communities throughout Nevada.
+Cortez Masto also believes that all Americans have the right to affordable, quality health care.
+She has been a strong advocate in the Senate for strengthening our health care system and for protecting Medicare and Medicaid.
+In response to provider shortages in rural communities that could affect the health care coverage of nearly 8,000 Nevadans, Cortez Masto cosponsored the Marketplace Certainty Act to stabilize the health care markets, lower premiums for consumers and prevent insurers from leaving rural counties.
+She also introduced bipartisan drug pricing transparency legislation to allow the Medicare Payment Advisory Commission (MedPAC) and the Medicaid and CHIP Payment Advisory Commission (MACPAC) to access critical information on pricing and contracts under Medicaid and Medicare to reduce costs for those on the program and protect these vital programs.
+Senator Cortez Masto is also a proud cosponsor of the following legislation to improve health care for Nevadans: the Family Coverage Act, legislation that would fix a glitch in the health care system and ensure all spouses and children are able to get covered; Empowering Medicare Seniors to Negotiate Drug Prices, a bill to authorize HHS to negotiate drug prices to protect seniors from exploitation; and the Stopping the Pharmaceutical Industry from Keeping Drugs Expensive (SPIKE) Act, a bill that would require drug manufacturers to publicly justify large price increases in prescription drugs.

 An avid hiker and nature lover, Cortez Masto is committed to protecting our environment and public lands for future generations to enjoy.
 She is the cosponsor of the Clean Energy for America Act, a bill that would measurably reduce carbon pollution over the next decade through a series of incentives for clean energy and the promotion of new technologies in the private sector.
-Cortez Masto has defended the Antiquities Act to protect Nevada’s national monuments and worked alongside the Nevada congressional delegation to stop the administration’s repeated attempts to revive Yucca Mountain.
-In an effort to spur Nevada’s renewable energy development and production, Cortez Masto cosponsored legislation called the Electric CARS Act to encourage the use and development of electric vehicles, and the Advancing Grid Storage Act to increase America’s energy storage capabilities, while helping expand the role that renewable energy resources like wind and solar play in the nation’s energy portfolio.
+In an effort to spur Nevada’s renewable energy development and production, Cortez Masto cosponsored legislation called the Electric CARS Act to encourage the use and development of electric vehicles, the GEO Act to promote the growth of geothermal energy, especially in the State of Nevada, and the Renewable Energy Extension Act to extend clean energy tax incentives and ensure continued deployment, growth, and innovation of green technologies.
+Cortez Masto has also defended the Antiquities Act to protect Nevada’s national monuments and worked alongside the Nevada congressional delegation to introduce the Nuclear Waste Informed Consent Act, which would ensure Nevadans have a voice in any plan to store nuclear waste at Yucca Mountain.

 Prior to her service as Attorney General, Cortez Masto served as Chief of Staff to Nevada Governor Bob Miller.
 She also worked as an Assistant County Manager in Clark County and as a federal criminal prosecutor in the U.S. Attorney’s Office in Washington D.C.